 How to improve your FTP

 The second threshold is your FTP or anaerobic threshold.
 At this second point the production and absorption lactate are precisely in balance.
 Above it, there will be a surplus in lactate production which causes an athlete to hit the wall.
 In theory, the FTP is the maximum intensity you can hold for 60 minutes.
-In reality this is not entirely true and there are large individual differences in how long you can ride on your anaerobic threshold.
-We don’t want to make it too complicated right now and assume for now that FTP is a good estimation of your anaerobic threshold.
+In reality this is not entirely true and there are large individual differences in how long you can ride at your anaerobic threshold.
+We don’t want to make it too complicated right now and assume for now that your FTP is a good estimate of your anaerobic threshold.

-Based on these two values you can determine the 3-zone model.
+Based on these two thresholds, you can determine the 3-zone model.
 This model is often used in scientific studies to index the intensity.
 For example, the zones ‘below aerobic threshold’, ‘between aerobic and anaerobic threshold’ and ‘above anaerobic threshold’ are often used.

-How this happened may not even be that complicated.
+To explain Polarized training may not even be that complicated.
 Training on your anaerobic threshold is very exhausting but you don’t use all your muscle groups at this intensity and you don’t get the maximum out of your heart/lung system.
 So you do get quite tired, but the training stimulus is less intensive than (shorter) cycling above your anaerobic threshold.
 That’s why it’s better to make sure you put a maximum load on the whole system and build up less fatigue, so you can do that more often.
 So, if you want to improve your FTP, it is very important that you look at the intensity of your workouts.
 Most recreational cyclists ride their easy rides too intensively but their hard rides are not done hard enough.
 Often because they are still tired from that easy ride that they did too hard!
 So train like a pro by doing polarized training!

 How to get better?